Aayushstrom/IBM_HR_analytics/README.md

 # IBM_HR_analytics
-Practing to build a dashboard using PowerBI
+Practicing to build a dashboard using PowerBI